idris-lang/Idris-dev/docs/tutorial/miscellany.rst

 Testing foreign function calls
 ------------------------------

-Normally, the Idris interpreter (used for typechecking and at the REPL) will not perform IO actions.
+Normally, the Idris interpreter (used for typechecking and as the REPL) will not perform IO actions.
 Additionally, as it neither generates C code nor compiles to machine code, the ``%lib``, ``%include`` and ``%link`` directives have no effect.
 IO actions and FFI calls can be